 He has successfully represented insurers and commercial clients before all levels of Quebec Courts and the Supreme Court of Canada.

-Examples of cases pleaded by Mr. Krnjevic in recent years include:
+Examples of cases pleaded by Nicholas J. Krnjevic in recent years include:

 Peracomo Inc. v.
-TELUS Communications Co., 2014 SCC 29, April 23, 2014 — Along with partner Jean-François Bilodeau, Mr. Krnjevic successfully represented Royal & Sun Alliance Insurance Company of Canada before the Supreme Court of Canada in this case where the Court recognized that a fisherman who had severed a submarine fiber-optic cable had committed wilful misconduct that allowed the insurer to deny coverage.
+TELUS Communications Co., 2014 SCC 29, April 23, 2014 — Along with another partner from the firm, Nicholas J. Krnjevic successfully represented Royal & Sun Alliance Insurance Company of Canada before the Supreme Court of Canada in this case where the Court recognized that a fisherman who had severed a submarine fiber-optic cable had committed wilful misconduct that allowed the insurer to deny coverage.

 GreCon Dimter inc. v.
 J.R.
 Normand inc., 2005 SCC 46 — Successfully represented German manufacturer Grecon Dimter before the Supreme Court of Canada in this case on jurisdiction of Quebec courts.
 The Court gave effect to the choice of forum clause in favour of Germany that was in a contract with a Quebec purchaser.
 The Court allowed our appeal on behalf of Grecon Dimter and concluded that Quebec courts should have declined jurisdiction.